atomo15/tsfqx-cmp_sc4990sp21/README.md

             listener.join()
 - [x] Create an condition to separate control between the body cam and ptz cam
 - [x] Using def on_press(key): this Method including below elements
-  - [x] Press 1 for controlling body cam and Press 2 for controlling Ptz cam
+  - [x] Press 1 for controlling body cam or Press 2 for controlling Ptz cam:
     - [x] Press 1 for Control Spot Body Cam condition:
       - [x] if key.char == '1':
       - [x] camera = image_source[0]